 The Riverside Nature Center is a unique place to observe wildlife, begin a walk through the River Walk Trails and learn about local flora and fauna!Learn More »

 - Animas Park off Browning Parkway, Farmington, New Mexico

 - Visit Website

 Bisti Badlands / De-na-zin Wilderness

-Roughly 60 square miles of remote badlands, offering some of the most unusual scenery in the world.
+The Bisti Badlands offers roughly 60 square miles of remote badlands and some of the most unusual scenery in the world.
 National Geographic Traveler listed the Bisti/De-Na-Zin Wilderness, also known as the Bisti Badlands, one of their must-visit adventure destinations for 2019!
 This is a bucket list vacation for every venturesome hiker, explorer, and photographer.Learn More »

 - Road 7297, off of Highway 371 South of Farmington, NM